sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 Let's start with getting some basic movement.
 I would like the "cassette" banner to move constantly to the right and loop around to the left of the screen, as if it were a stock market signboard.
 This would imply a couple of things:

-1. Loading up the data of each specific sprite.
+1. Loading up the data of each specific tile.
-2. Accessing each sprite's horizontal location sub-data.
+2. Accessing each tile's horizontal location sub-datum.
 3. Increasing its value in the direction that corresponds to the right direction (translation transformation in game programming parlance).
-4. Saving the result back into the sprites's corresponding location in memory.
+4. Saving the result back into the tile's corresponding location in memory.

 How are we to accomplish this?

-Elsewhere in the program, the [**data**](assets/banks/sprites.asm) concerning the location and orientation of these sprites was loaded up into a specific location exclusive to sprite data (in this program, the location chosen was `$0300`, or `SPRITE_RAM`).
+Elsewhere in the program, the [**data**](assets/banks/sprites.asm) concerning the location and orientation of these sprites was loaded up into a specific location exclusive to sprite data (in this program, the location chosen was `$0300`, which I have given the label `SPRITE_RAM`).
 Lets take a look at the data of the first letter of `cassette`:

 ```asm
     .db $14, $0D, %00000000, $20  ; C